Jelica Vazzaz: Judge

-Vazzaz was a FIG brevet judge (judges responsible for judging international and elite competitions) from 1948 – 1979.
+Vazzaz was a FIG brevet judge (judges responsible for judging international and elite competitions) from 1948 to 1979.
 Among the largest competitions she judged were the 1948 London Olympics, 1952 Helsinki Olympics, 1954 Rome Worlds, and the 1974 Varna Worlds.
 She also judged rhythmic gymnastics, becoming the first person from her country to be FIG-certified to do so.

-Developer of Rhythmic gymnastics
+Developer of rhythmic gymnastics

 Later in her career, Vazzaz increasingly focused her work on rhythmic gymnastics.
 In 1966, she and the Gymnastics Association of Slovenia organized the first national championship in rhythmic gymnastics that was tailored to FIG requirements.
 Since the appearance of rhythmic gymnastics on Yugoslav soil, she has been a member of various committees for rhythmic gymnastics, both at the Gymnastics Association of Slovenia and the Gymnastics Association of Yugoslavia.
-Among her more prominent monographs related to the subject were “A-B-C moderne ritmične gimnastike” (“The A-B-Cs of Modern Rhythmic Gymnastics”) from 1973 and “ABC športne ritmične gimnastike” (“The ABCs of the Sport of Rhythmic Gymnastics) from 1981 which was a translation-into-Slovenian of the rules of assessment in rhythmic gymnastics.
+Among her more prominent monographs related to the subject were A-B-C moderne ritmične gimnastike ("The A-B-Cs of Modern Rhythmic Gymnastics") from 1973 and ABC športne ritmične gimnastike ("The ABCs of the Sport of Rhythmic Gymnastics") from 1981 which was a translation-into-Slovenian of the rules of assessment in rhythmic gymnastics.
 Among the more successful competitors in rhythmic gymnastics that she coached were Marjeta Kline, Dominika Kacin (who eventually became Nedeljka Pirjevec?), and Ana Lazič.

 Author and documentarian

 Vazzaz undertook extensive studies and documentation, which included filming, of the 1963 European Championships, 1964 Olympics, and 1970 Worlds, and focused on biomechanical analysis of aspects of the sport.
-Eventually contributing a total of 68 articles, in 1951 she co-founded and developed a magazine entitled “Šport”, originally entitled “Vodnik”, and later “Ljudski šport” and “Telesna kultura” which, as of 2006, had been in publication for over 50 years.
-In addition to the monographs she published on rhythmic gymnastics, other of her more prominent monographs were two, both co-authored with Boris Gregorka, entitled “Razvoj telovadnega orodja na Slovenskem” (“Development of Gymnastic Tools in Slovenia”) from 1984, and “Zlata doba slovenskega sokolstva” (“The Golden Age of Slovenian Falconry”) from 1991.
-In Vazzaz’s efforts to collect and disseminate knowledge on the sport of gymnastics, she collected hundreds of books on gymnastics in several different languages including Czech, Slovenian, Serbian, Bulgarian, Russian, German.
-French, Italian, English, and Polish, building a library, and donated them to Faculty of Sports at the University of Ljubljana.
+Eventually contributing a total of 68 articles, in 1951 she co-founded and developed a magazine entitled Šport, originally entitled Vodnik, and later Ljudski šport and Telesna kultura which, as of 2006, had been in publication for over 50 years.
+In addition to the monographs she published on rhythmic gymnastics, other of her more prominent monographs were two, both co-authored with Boris Gregorka, entitled Razvoj telovadnega orodja na Slovenskem ("Development of Gymnastic Tools in Slovenia") from 1984, and Zlata doba slovenskega sokolstva ("The Golden Age of Slovenian Falconry") from 1991.
+In Vazzaz's efforts to collect and disseminate knowledge on the sport of gymnastics, she collected hundreds of books on gymnastics in several different languages including Czech, Slovenian, Serbian, Bulgarian, Russian, German, French, Italian, English, and Polish, building a library, and donated them to Faculty of Sports at the University of Ljubljana.
 (As of 2006, those materials remained unprocessed and unused in a faculty basement).